Visiting Venice, you absolutely have to venture out on a day trip to discover the Crystalline World of Murano, located in the dreamy Venetian lagoon.

 Expect the Unexpected

 It never got old or mediocre.
 On the contrary, with every issue, I was amazed by what artists had contributed.
 Obviously, those were artists I had never expected to work with glass.
 For instance, quirky guys like Ai Weiwei, the Chapman Brothers, or Erwin Wurm.
 Even Ilya and Emilia Kabakov chipped in.
-Albeit, they are famous for filling rooms with their installations referring to life in the former Soviet Union.
+Albeit, they are famous for filling rooms with their installations referring to life in the former Soviet Union – I’ve introduced their ingenious installation The Palace of Projects in my post on the German city of Essen.

 It was simply a masterstroke to choose an abandoned glass furnace for presenting this kind of outstanding work and installation.
 You truly have the impression to witness how these incredible pieces are emerging before your eyes.